Accessibility in Action

 Accessibility-Minded Management Practices

-The definitionof "done"
+The definition of "done"

-Though most talked about in agile practices, in all web development we identify what “done” looks like from the business perspective.
-This may be what we think the final product may look like from a department or vendor, or, in agile practices, it may be the deliverable from a given sprint.
+Though most talked about in agile practises, in all web development we identify what “done” looks like from the business perspective.
+This may be what we think the final product may look like from a department or vendor, or, in agile practises, it may be the deliverable from a given sprint.
 No matter how your team breaks down the work to define “done”, it’s time to make accessible deliverables a requirement at every stage; from strategy to design to development.

 Let’s make it simple; if 20-25% of users cannot use your website, it’s not done.
 I don’t care if it’s a hosting issue, a browser issue, a device issue, or an accessibility issue, it is basic management that if you could be missing nearly a quarter of your site visitors that your site is not meeting its KPIs and isn’t “done”.